Global coronavirus lockdown measures taken on non-validated data

 While the rest of the world is in mayhem, China reopens and returns to normal.
 In a friendly gesture, it has offered affected nations massive discounts and speedy delivery of surgical facemasks.
 Out of sight of the rest of the world, the Chinese government and investors are buying large shares in Western companies - now available at bargain prices due to the economic shutdowns and devastating economic consequences.

 Various experts seem to agree that Covid-19 will not survive into the summer.
 Hopefully, by then, we will reflect on this crisis and realise that we collectively were blind to the larger picture.
-If this misinformation and global hysteria is not a precedent for the future, we will all be okay.
+If this misinformation and global hysteria are not a precedent for the future, we will all be okay.

 Arthur Blok